Alex Perry in E (Section 37 Direction) [2025] EWCA Civ 470

 Our work covers all areas of family law, with particular expertise in the following areas:

-Alex is a keen tennis player and is the Hon.
-Secretary of the Bar Lawn Tennis Society.
+When not in Court Alex is a keen tennis player, and since 2019 he has served as the Hon.
+Secretary to the Bar Lawn Tennis Society for England & Wales.

 To instruct Alex or for more information…